Motive-ROS2/Jetson-Ros2-Packages/README.md

 * [demo2.sh](https://github.com/Motive-ROS2/Jetson-Ros2-Packages/blob/new_structure/jetmax_control/jetmax_control/demo2.sh)

 ## Running jetmax_demo_3 (Motive Demo)
 This demo will use the [ROS2 Motive plug-in](https://github.com/Motive-ROS2/Motive-Plugin) to track the position of an object and once it is within range of the robot, go and pick up the object.
+The jetmax_control package does **not** need to be running for this.

 ### Requirements:
 * Jetmax Hiwonder robot has the suction gripper attached